arcuru/eideticadb/docs/src/design/authentication.md

 When network partitions occur, the authentication system must handle concurrent changes gracefully:

-**Scenario**: Two branches of the tree independently modify the auth settings, requiring CRDT-based conflict resolution.
+**Scenario**: Two branches of the tree independently modify the auth settings, requiring CRDT-based conflict resolution using Last Write Wins.

 Both branches share the same root, but a network partition has caused them to diverge before merging back together.